 BJA welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
 Any others must be proposed as subrecipients (subgrantees).
-The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire project.
+The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing of the entire project.

-BJA may elect to fund applications submitted under this FY 2018 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriations.
+BJA may elect to fund applications submitted under this fiscal year (FY) 2018 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of funding.